Elegant-Queueing/q-backend/README.md

 Any test files can be found under test/ folder.
 The directory under this folder should exactly match that in src/ with each test file in those packages testing the corresponding source file.
 Currently, this is not setup and is a work in progress and will basically emulate the above once all the tests have been written.

 ### Setup
-Use the same steps mentioned in the 'User Documentation -> Setup' section to get everything setup.
+Use the same steps mentioned in the [User Documentation/Setup](#user-setup) section to get everything setup.
 Also, install the Lombok plugin in your IDE so that the tags like @Data work.

 ### Build, Run
 - After setting everything up, use the terminal to cd into the code repository.